Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 Figure II 3: Screen showing the DEBUG mode

-Here we have entered the value “040E2500” which is the hexadecimal code for the instruction “MOV $G4 25” (you can know the code for each instruction by referring to the Instruction set section of the Appendix chapter).
+Here we have entered the value "040E2500" which is the hexadecimal code for the instruction "MOV $G4 25" (you can know the code for each instruction by referring to the Instruction set section of the Appendix chapter).
 After pressing enter, the computer has executed this instruction and placed the hexadecimal value 25 (37 in decimal) into the G4 register.

 Be aware that the executed instruction will be followed by others from the DEBUG program and the result of your instruction may be overwritten.

 #### _b- PROG_

 The PROG program will take an instruction in the SASM language (we will learn this in the next chapter) and will store it to be executed later.
-The program can save up to 123 instruction.
+The program can save up to 123 instructions.
 Due to the program needed to run on a minimum hardware, it is not able to understand the whole SASM language, but the minimum needed to enter any program.
 It can only recognize basic instruction with argument that are a hexadecimal value or a register.

 ![prog](prog.PNG)

 Figure II 4: Screen showing the PROG mode

 This program is very strict on the syntax.
-Imagine that the text you enter is divide into 4 boxes with 4 character for each box.
+Imagine that the text you enter is divide into 4 boxes with 4 characters for each box.
 Each instruction or argument must fit into one box.
-So, if you have an argument “$A”, the next argument must be separated with 2 space to add up to 4 characters.
+So, if you have an argument "$A", the next argument must be separated with 2 space to add up to 4 characters.

     +---+---+---+---++---+---+---+---++---+---+---+---++---+---+---+---+
     [ A | D | D |   || $ | A |   |   || $ | G | 0 |   || C | 4 |   |   ]